A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Main Approaches to PLM-based CTG

-\textbf{Adapted Module}: This method constructs a task-related adapted network module around a PLM, and then it is trained with the PLM on the target dataset just like usual fine-tuning.
-Auxiliary Tuning~\cite{auxiliary_tuning} introduces an extra condition modeling module based on the original PLM, which takes $X(x_n; C)$, the concatenation of control condition $C$ and training text $x_n$, as input and outputs logits in the vocabulary space.
-The auxiliary model is trained by adding its logits to the PLM's logits and maximizing the likelihood of the target task output. \cite{structAdapter} add an adapter module after the feed-forward sub-layer of each layer on both the encoder and decoder of the PLM, which can encode the graph structure into the PLMs without contaminating its original distributional knowledge.
+\textbf{Adapted Module}: This method first constructs a task-related adapted network module around a PLM, and then it is trained with the PLM on the target dataset just like usual fine-tuning.
+Auxiliary Tuning~\cite{auxiliary_tuning} introduces an extra condition modeling module based on the original PLM, which takes $X(x_n; C)$, the concatenation of control condition $C$ and training text $x_n$, as input, and outputs logits in the vocabulary space.
+The auxiliary model is trained by adding its logits to the PLM's logits and maximizing the likelihood of the target task's output.
+In \cite{structAdapter}, an adapter module is added after the feed-forward sub-layer of each layer on both the encoder and decoder of the PLM, which can encode the graph structure into the PLMs without contaminating its original distributional knowledge.
 During the training stage, the PLM's parameters are frozen, and only the injected adapter is trainable.
-Avoiding catastrophic forgetting while maintaining the topological structure of the graph, the model achieves the SOTA performance on two AMR-to-text benchmarks.
-On the controlled dialogue generation task, the idea of an adapted module is also applied. ~\citeauthor{aaai2021_Adapter_Bot} propose an adapter-bot for dialogue generation.
-The model builds a series of lightweight adapters on top of a PLM for dialogue generation, namely, DialGPT~\cite{zhang2019dialogpt}.
+Avoiding the catastrophic forgetting problem while maintaining the topological structure of the graph, the model achieves the SOTA performance on two AMR-to-text benchmarks.
+On the controlled dialogue generation task, the idea of an adapted module is also applied.
+In ~\cite{aaai2021_Adapter_Bot}, an adapter-bot for dialogue generation is proposed.
+The model builds a series of lightweight adapters on top of a PLM for dialogue generation, namely, DialoGPT~\cite{zhang2019dialogpt}.
 The model allows for a high-level control and continuous integration of various control conditions for different conversational requirements (e.g., emotions, personas, text styles, etc.).

 In summary, the adaptive modules essentially aim to bridge the gap between the controlled attributes and the PLMs, while guiding the language model to generate text that meets the corresponding control conditions.